Romulea columnae: Range

 Within Africa, it is found in Macaronesia, (within the Madeira Islands, Canarias), Algeria, Morocco and Tunisia.

 It is found in the Asian countries of Cyprus, Israel, Lebanon, Syria and western Turkey.

 Within Europe, it is found in south west England, Greece (including Crete), Italy (including the isles of Sardinia and Sicily), France (including the island of Corsica), Spain (including the Balearic Islands) and Portugal.

-It has naturalized with the Azores.
+It has naturalized in the Azores.

 Habitat

 It is found growing on free draining sandy soils that make up coastal cliffs slopes, and coastal grasslands.
-It can grow on sandy grounds near the sea.
-Including on golf courses, such as Dawlish Warren course in Devon, which is classified as a Site of Special Scientific Interest (SSSI).
+It can grow on sandy grounds near the sea, including on golf courses, such as Dawlish Warren course in Devon, which is classified as a Site of Special Scientific Interest (SSSI).

 Cultivation

-In temperate gardens, it is best to grow the plant inside a temperature controlled Alpine house, it can be grown in containers filled with well-drained, loam-based compost.
+In temperate gardens, it is best to grow the plant inside a temperature controlled Alpine house.
+It can be grown in containers filled with well-drained, loam-based compost.
 The plant is allowed to dry in summer after the flowers have faded and the leaves become yellow.